JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 If you continue to experience high memory consumption after updating, several options are available:

-* Switch to a different memory allocator by using one of the following compiler option in your Gradle build script:
+* Switch to a different memory allocator by using one of the following compiler option in your `gradle.properties` file:

-  * `-Xallocator=mimalloc` for the [mimalloc](https://github.com/microsoft/mimalloc) allocator.
+  * `kotlin.native.allocator=std` for the system allocator.
-  * `-Xallocator=std` for the system allocator.
+  * `kotlin.native.allocator=mimalloc` for the [mimalloc](https://github.com/microsoft/mimalloc) allocator.

 * If you use the mimalloc allocator, you can instruct it to promptly release memory back to the system.
   To do so, enable the following binary option in your `gradle.properties` file: